nebari-dev/nebari-docs/docs/docs/how-tos/domain-registry.md

 - Click on the Create Token button and set the token generated as an environment variable on your machine.

+### Setup API token locally

-Finally, set the environment variable such as:
+Finally, set the token value as an environment variable:

 ```bash
  export CLOUDFLARE_TOKEN="cloudflaretokenvalue"